-- a) Appoint a contractor-designated representative for project and safety coordination at the job site.
+- a.
+Appoint a Contractor-designated representative for project and safety coordination at the job site.
 The designated representative must be on site while work is being accomplished.
-The contractor may designate a subcontractor's employee as the contractor's representative, but in any event, the contractor remains directly responsible to Aerojet Rocketdyne for safety performance of all work, including subcontractors. - b) Use only the plant or building entrance designated by Buyer for entering and exiting. - c) Prohibit contractor and subcontractor personnel from entering Buyer's buildings or facilities outside scope of worksite. - d) Follow local plant access control practice.
-Buyer may require contractor's employees to sign a log upon entering and leaving Buyer's buildings, facilities or test sites.
-The contractor will also ensure that each contractor employee is issued and wears an Aerojet Rocketdyne-issued badge. - e) Ensure that all contractor and subcontractor personnel comply with the terms of the contract, including applicable Security Services and SH&E rules.
-These rules include, but are not limited to, the Confined Space Entry Procedure, Hot Work Permit (HWP), Lockout/Tagout Procedure, and Hazardous Material and Waste Management Procedures. - f) Provide supervisors and employees who are competent and adequately trained to perform required work. - g) Advise contractor's employees and subcontractor's employees of hazards associated with the work to be performed, including any hazard information provided to the contractor by Buyer.
-It is the contractor's obligation to inform its employees and subcontractor's employees of any hazardous chemical information the contractor receives from Buyer in compliance with state and federal right-to-know legislation and to ensure that the contractor's employees and subcontractor's employees receive proper training. - h) Provide all tools and equipment for the work, including personal protective equipment.
+The Contractor may designate a Subcontractor's employee as the Contractor's representative, but in any event, the Contractor remains directly responsible to Aerojet Rocketdyne for safety performance of all work, including Subcontractor's work. - b.
+Use only the plant or building entrance designated by Buyer for entering and exiting. - c.
+Prohibit Contractor and Subcontractor personnel from entering Buyer's buildings or facilities outside scope of worksite. - d.
+Follow local plant access control practice.
+Buyer may require Contractor's employees to sign a log upon entering and leaving Buyer's buildings, facilities or test sites.
+The Contractor will also ensure that each Contractor employee is issued and wears a NASA-issued badge or an Aerojet Rocketdyne-issued visitor/contractor badge issued via the Easy Lobby access system. - e.
+Ensure that all Contractor and Subcontractor personnel comply with the terms of the contract, including applicable Security and Fire Services and SH&E rules.
+These rules include, but are not limited to, Confined Space Entry, Hot Work, Lockout/Tagout, hazardous material and waste management. - f.
+Provide supervisors and employees who are competent and adequately trained to perform required work. - g.
+Advise Contractor's employees and Subcontractor's employees of hazards associated with the work to be performed, including any hazard information provided to the Contractor by Buyer.
+It is the Contractor's obligation to inform its employees and Subcontractor's employees of any hazardous chemical information the Contractor receives from Buyer in compliance with state and federal Right-to-Know legislation and to ensure that the Contractor's employees and Subcontractor's employees receive proper training. - h.
+Provide all tools and equipment for the work, including personal protective equipment.
 The tools and equipment must be properly maintained and appropriate for safe accomplishment of the work.
-Buyer has the right to refuse or restrict the use of tools, equipment or hazardous materials. - i) Keep the work area free from safety and health hazards.
-The contractor shall promote safety and maintain good housekeeping throughout all phases of construction. - j) Keep the Contract Coordinator immediately notified and fully informed of any work, which may affect the safety of Buyer's employees or property or which may violate regulatory compliance.
-This includes complying with state and federal Right-to-Know legislation and providing to the Contract Coordinator appropriate Safety Data Sheets (SDS) or other required information about hazardous materials the contractor will bring onto Buyer's property.
+Buyer has the right to refuse or restrict the use of tools, equipment, or hazardous materials. - i.
+Keep the work area free from safety and health hazards.
+The Contractor shall promote safety and maintain good housekeeping throughout all phases of construction. - j.
+Keep the Buyer's Contractor Coordinator assigned to the Contractor immediately notified and fully informed of any work which may affect the safety of Buyer's employees or property or which may violate regulatory compliance.
+This includes compliance with state and federal Right-to-Know legislation.
+Contractor shall provide the Buyer's Contractor Coordinator with appropriate Safety Data Sheets (SDSs) or other required information about hazardous materials the Contractor will bring onto Buyer's property.